The-Swarm-Corporation/.github/profile/README.md

 - **API Engineers**: Develop robust APIs to facilitate interaction between agents and external systems.
 - **AI Researchers**: Innovate and push the boundaries of what's possible with AI and machine learning in the context of agent systems.

-If you're interested in joining our team, please visit our [Careers Page](https://swarms.world/careers) or email us at [careers@swarms.world](mailto:careers@swarms.world).
+If you're interested in joining our team, please visit our [Careers Page](https://swarms.world/careers) or email us at [kye@swarms.world](mailto:kye@swarms.world) with your github account link.

 ## Contributing